JasonSteving99/claro-lang/mdbook_docs/src/guaranteed_deadlock_free/blocking_procedures/blocking_procedures.tmpl.md

 {{EX1}}

+## Graph Procedures May not Call any Blocking Procedures (Directly or Indirectly)

-To prevent deadlocking, procedures annotated `blocking` may not be called from a Graph.
+To prevent deadlocking, procedures annotated `blocking` may not be called from a Graph:

+{{EX2}}

 Therefore, you can be confident that the threading implementation of any logic defined within a Graph Procedure will certainly not suffer from liveliness issues in the form of deadlocks (of course, you may still write code with bugs such as infinite loops that may lead to a "livelock").